rajdyp/my-study-deck/python/basic_exercises.md

           - Inform the user whether or not their number was within the specified range.
           - Also tell the user if their number was too high or too low.
 6. Split `"was it a car"` to `'w', 'a', 's', 'i', 't', 'a', 'c', 'a', 'r'`
 7. Add first and last name without string concatenation.
+8. For integer `n = 5` without using any string methods, print `12345`.
-8. Convert `"Hello word !"` into `helloworld!`.
+9. Convert `"Hello word !"` into `helloworld!`.
-9. Convert given list `numbers = [1, 2, 3, 4, 5]` to `1, 2, 3, 4, 5`
+10. Convert given list `numbers = [1, 2, 3, 4, 5]` to `1, 2, 3, 4, 5`
-10. Reverse the string `"Hello World"`
+11. Reverse the string `"Hello World"`
-11. Remove duplicates from the given list: `mylist = ["a", "b", "a", "c", "c"]`
+12. Remove duplicates from the given list: `mylist = ["a", "b", "a", "c", "c"]`
-12. Split integer `1234` into digits `1 2 3 4`
+13. Split integer `1234` into digits `1 2 3 4`
-13. Find sum of digits of a number `888`.
+14. Find sum of digits of a number `888`.
-14. Break any text to a list of words.
+15. Break any text to a list of words.
-15. Add tuple to an existing list.
+16. Add tuple to an existing list.
-16. Convert list to tuple and tuple to list.
+17. Convert list to tuple and tuple to list.
-17. For the sequence of digits `5893804115457289`, take the digits at each of the even indices (0, 2, 4, 6, etc.) and double them.
+18. For the sequence of digits `5893804115457289`, take the digits at each of the even indices (0, 2, 4, 6, etc.) and double them.
-18. Reverse the order of the digits `5893804115457289` using list.
+19. Reverse the order of the digits `5893804115457289` using list.
-19. Print values in list along with its index `nums = [2,7,11,15]`
+20. Print values in list along with its index `nums = [2,7,11,15]`
-20. Take the set of CSV data and split them into rows.
+21. Take the set of CSV data and split them into rows.
 ```yaml
 sepal_length,sepal_width,petal_length,petal_width,species
 5.1,3.5,1.4,0.2,Iris-setosa